 - Turn on the WiFi radio.
 Select the Enable Wireless Router Radio check box. - 6.
 Click the Apply button.
-Your settings are saved.

 Set up a WiFi schedule

 You can turn off the WiFi signal from your router at times when you do not need a WiFi connection.
 For example, you might turn it off for the weekend if you leave town.